YanjieHe/YanjieHe.github.io/_posts/2018-09-16-Landscape-Image-Clustering-Based-On-Color-Histogram.md

 They look great, aren't they?
 Each cluster appears to have different color theme.

 Reference:
-1. Clustering of Digital Images based on Color histogram
+1. Amro, Anas & Nassar, Ibrahim & Tamimi, Hashem.
+(2013).
+Clustering of Digital Images based on Color histogram.
-2. Modeling How People Extract Color Themes from Images
+2. Sharon Lin and Pat Hanrahan.
+2013.
+Modeling how people extract color themes from images.
+In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI '13).
+ACM, New York, NY, USA, 3101-3110.